 Even well-fed domestic cats will hunt and many humans feel this is a character flaw.
-However, it is more likely that the cat is hunting from necessity rather than because it is some sort of evilly motivated killer.
+Cats are not some sort of evilly motivated killers.
+They hunt out of necessity, as part of their nature.
 Cats need a diet of at least 20 per cent protein, but they cannot live on a diet of human-provided meat only.
 That is because they have evolved to eat the entire animal they kill, including the organs and small bones.
 This is how they get their minerals such as calcium.
 Cats also need certain amino acids.
 Taurin (prevents macular degeneration) and arginine (without it cats lose weight and may even die), obtained from their prey, can be found in some vegetable products such as wheat germ and sesame seeds, but cats’ digestive systems do not process vegetables well.
 Cats will, however, occasionally eat grass as a source of folic acid and fibre.

 This is not strictly true.
 Cats drink water in small amounts.
 They are especially attracted to running water.
 Being original desert dwellers they are engineered to live on very little fluid.
 Water conservation is one reason healthy cats have very dry feces and scant urine.
 They can even exist on a diet of meat without water if they have to.
 In a pinch, they can drink seawater, thanks to their highly efficient kidneys (Committee on Animal Nutrition (1986).
 Nutrient Requirements of Cats (2nd ed.)
 National Academy.)

 8. Cats always land on their feet.